rsksmart/RSKIPs/IPs/RSKIP412.md

 # **Motivation**

-In order to maintain compatibility with the EVM, RSK needs to implement the BASEFEE opcode.
+In order to maintain compatibility with the EVM, Rootstock needs to implement the `BASEFEE` opcode.

-There's an important difference when comparing *RSK* vs *ETH* `BASEFEE` opcode: as RSK doesn't define a base fee for its blocks, the block `minimum gas price` is returned instead.
+There's an important difference when comparing *Rootstock* vs *ETH* `BASEFEE` opcode: as Rootstock doesn't define a base fee for its blocks, the block `minimum gas price` is returned instead.
 More details on the specification section.

 # **Specification**

-`BASEFEE` opcode pushes on the stack the minimum gas price of the block where the transaction is executing.
-The cost of `BASEFEE` is 2.
+The `BASEFEE` opcode pushes onto the stack the minimum gas price of the block in which the transaction is being executed.
+The cost of the `BASEFEE` opcode is 2.

 # **Copyright**